Seán Browne

 Seán Browne (3 May 1916 – 27 March 1996) was an Irish Fianna Fáil politician.
 He was a Teachta Dála (TD) for the Wexford constituency – first elected in 1957.

 Early and personal life

 Browne was a prominent member of the GAA.
-He served as chairman of Wexford County Board for 21 years.
+He served as chair of Wexford County Board for 21 years.

 Seán Browne was the uncle of John Browne, a TD representing the Wexford constituency from 1982 to 2016.

 Political career

 Browne was elected to Dáil Éireann as a Fianna Fáil TD for the Wexford constituency at the 1957 general election.
 He was defeated at the 1961 election, and was unsuccessful again at the 1965 general election.
 However, after his 1961 defeat he was elected to the 10th Seanad on the Labour Panel, which returned him in 1965 to the 11th Seanad.

 Browne regained his Dáil seat at the 1969 general election.
 He was re-elected to the Dáil in 1973 and 1977, but was defeated at the 1981 general election.
 He was re-elected at the February 1982 election, but when the 23rd Dáil was dissolved later that year, he did not contest the November 1982 election and was succeeded by his nephew John Browne.

 He also served as Leas-Cheann Comhairle of the Dáil from 1977 to 1981.